 Parish Offices

-Located on the second floor of the parish house, above Baxter Hall, are the parish offices.
-They are accessible by elevator.
+The parish offices are located on the second floor of the parish house, above Baxter and are accessible by steps off the main lobby and/or the elevator.

-The Verna Dozier Library is located in the Undercroft.
-Go down the indoor stairwell, across from elevator, then turn right and follow the hallway toward the exit door (from the elevator, turn left and go toward the exit door).
-The glass door to the Verna Dozier Library is on the left, before the steps to the exit door.
+The Verna Dozier Library is located in the Undercroft/basement.
+Accessible by stairs off the main lobby or by the elevator.
+Turn right from the stairs and turn left from the elevator and go toward the exit door.
+The glass door to the Verna Dozier Library is on the left.

 The Architecture of St. Mark’s—A Brief Q & A